ECP-CANDLE/Benchmarks/Pilot1/ST1/README.md

 Validation 100K samples non-overlapping
 Classification validation accuracy is about 91% after 10-20 epochs

-## Background on the example regression problem
+## Example regression problem metrics
 CHEMBL -- 1.5M training examples (shuffled and resampled so not same 1.5M as classification) Predicting molecular Weight validation
 Is also 100K samples non-overlapping.